jlab-hep/localdb-docs/docs/database_demonstration_download_itkpd.md

 ![download from itkpd](images/download_component_from_itkpd.png)

 You can check the downloaded component data using Viewer Application.<br>
-Check [http://127.0.0.1:5000/localdb/components](http://127.0.0.1:5000/localdb/components) on the machine's browser where app.py is running,<br>
+Check [http://127.0.0.1:5000/localdb/components](http://127.0.0.1:5000/localdb/components) on your browser,<br>
-and there are the module data whose serial number is ATLAS serial number.
+and there are the components whose serial number is ATLAS serial number.

 Finish.
 Back to the previous page and go to next step.